API reference#

 - collect_any(*patterns)#

-but will always return a single value.
-This works pretty nicely with Python 3.10+ match statements.for token in stream.collect_any("word", "number"): match token: case Token(type="word"): print("word", token.value) case Token(type="number"): print("number", token.value)
+- Collect tokens matching one of the given patterns. - The method is similar to - collect()but will always return a single value.
+This works pretty nicely with Python 3.10+ match statements.- for token in stream.collect_any("word", "number"): match token: case Token(type="word"): print("word", token.value) case Token(type="number"): print("number", token.value)

-- expect() Token #
+- expect() Token#

 - expect(pattern: str | tuple[str, str], /) Token